 You or a family member cannot complete and submit a Checklist.
-If NHS or social services staff are involved in your care, discuss with them your observations on, or changes to, your care needs, and request they contact the ICB on your behalf.
-Alternatively, contact the ICB CHC team to explain why you think a Checklist is necessary.
+If NHS or social services staff are involved in your care, discuss your observations on, or changes to, your care needs with them and ask they contact the ICB for you.
+Or contact the ICB CHC team to explain why you think a Checklist is necessary.
+Find the contact details of your local ICB at www.nhs.uk/nhs-services/find-your-local-integrated-care-board/